Core Authentication

 isEmailSent = true;

-messageDiv.textContent = 'Check your email for the login token';
+messageDiv.textContent = 'Check your email for the login code';

 button.textContent = 'Check your email';